jwickens/jest-serializers/README.md

 expect(wb).toMatchSnapshot();
 ```

-Of course since you're using xlsx populate to create an xlsx file, it will probably be easier to test the Workbook before saving to desk.
+Of course since you're using xlsx populate to create an xlsx file, it will probably be easier to test the Workbook before saving to disk.